-The proposed architecture alternatives in this Work Package 4 (WP) will be a basis for other tasks in the same WP as well as other WPs in the 5G-Xcast project.
-More specifically, the work in deliverable D4.2 will take into account the proposed alternatives to build the converged network including fixed broadband, mobile and possibly broadcast networks while deliverable D4.3 will study the detailed work flows from the session control and management perspective.
+The proposed architecture alternatives in this Work Package 4 (WP) is a basis for other tasks in the same WP as well as other WPs in the 5G-Xcast project.
+More specifically, the work in deliverable D4.2 takes into account the proposed alternatives to build the converged network including fixed broadband, mobile and possibly broadcast networks while deliverable D4.3 studies the detailed work flows from the session control and management perspective.
+In addition, this document is a basis to develop the solutions for different verticals and applications.
 Finally, this document intends to become a reference point for future standardization work in 3GPP Technical Specification Group SA2 to integrate multicast and broadcast in the 5G core network.

-8.1 Open topics
+8.1 Open topics addressed in the second half of the project

 This document describes the work performed during the first half of the project.
-The following open topics will be addressed in the second half of the project:
+The following open topics have been addressed in the second half of the project:

-- Evaluation of ML depends on the on-going ATSSS work in 3GPP.
-At the time of writing this deliverable, the conclusion is that ML is better than ATSSS. - AL-FEC for low latency will be studied jointly with Work Package 3 and will be described in the deliverable D3.4 "RAT Protocols and Radio Resource Management". - Synchronization for multi-cell transmission is being studied in Work Package 3, especially in deliverable D3.3 "RAN Logical Architecture" (to be published in March 2019) [25].
-The outcome of WP3 will be considered and the architectures updated, if needed. - The UE functionalities are being studied in deliverable D5.3 "Application Layer Intelligence". - The applicability of the proposed core architectures for terrestrial broadcast will be studied in the second half of the project. - The mobile core network architecture alternatives described in the present document will be extended to the converged network including both fixed broadband and mobile networks.
-This work is being studied in the deliverable D4.2 "Converged Core Network". - The work flows and procedures based on the architecture alternatives are being studied in the deliverable D4.3 "Session Control and Management". - Security issues potentially arising with the chosen architecture/solution(s) will need to be properly addressed.
+- Multilink and ATSSS in 3GPP are under the study and development in parallel.
+Currently Multilink gives more possibilities to integrate 3GPP and non-3GPP (trusted and non-trusted) accesses into the 5G architecture (e.g. Wi-Fi, wireline, satellite etc.), using several strategies, depending on external circumstances: replication of the content, switching between links, load balancing, complementing via additional links and bonding and aggregation.
+For each given use case, it will bring more benefits than not yet fully defined 3GPP solutions. - AL-FEC for low latency has been studied in Work Package 3.
+Second layer FEC in RAN for PTM has been studied in the deliverable D3.4 "RAT Protocols and Radio Resource Management" [53]. - Synchronization for multi-cell transmission has been studied in Work Package 3, especially in deliverable D3.3 "RAN Logical Architecture" [25]. - The UE functionalities have been studied in deliverable D5.3 "Application Layer Intelligence". - The applicability of the proposed core architectures for terrestrial broadcast has been studied in Deliverable D2.4 [51]. - The mobile core network architecture alternatives described in the present document have been extended to the converged network including both fixed broadband and mobile networks.
+This work has been studied in the deliverable D4.2 "Converged Core Network". - The work flows and procedures based on the architecture alternatives have been studied in the deliverable D4.3 "Session Control and Management". - Security issues potentially arising with the chosen architecture/solution(s) have been analysed in section 7.6.